-I am an Assistant Professor in the Department of Electrical and Computer Engineering at the University of Texas at Austin (UT Austin).
-I am also a member of UT-MINDS (Machine INtelligence & Decision Systems) and WNCG (Wireless Networking & Communications Group).
+I am an Assistant Professor in the Department of Electrical and Computer Engineering (ECE) at the University of Texas at Austin (UT Austin) where I hold the Fellow of Texas Instruments/Kilby Endowed Chair.

 My current research focuses on the theory and applications of convex and non-convex optimization in large-scale machine learning and data science problems.

 If you are interested in working with me: Please apply to the ECE graduate program and mention my name in your application.
 If you are already at UT Austin, please send me an email and we can arrange a time to meet.

 Selected Recent News

 August 2022: Our paper “Non-asymptotic Superlinear Convergence of Standard Quasi-Newton Methods” is accepted for publication in Mathematical Programming.

 May 2022: Check out my talk on “The Connections between MAML and Representation Learning” at ITA 2022.

 May 2022: Our following papers are accepted to ICML 2022:

 May 2022: Our following paper is accepted to COLT 2022:

 Jan.
 2022: Our following paper is accepted to AISTATS 2022 for Oral Presentation: